Value-Based Goal Setting: The Values-First Framework

 Consistent check-ins function as powerful tools for maintaining goal alignment.
 A weekly check-in should assess progress while monthly reviews evaluate broader patterns.
 Consider these essential questions:

-- How am I feeling about my progress towards my goals?
+- How am I feeling about my progress toward my goals?

 - What steps have I taken toward my goals recently?